Jerami Grant NBA Preview vs. the Warriors

-Jerami Grant and his Portland Trail Blazers teammates take on the Golden State Warriors on Sunday at 9:00 PM ET.
+The Portland Trail Blazers, Jerami Grant included, hit the court versus the Golden State Warriors on Saturday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.